Tanjiro Kamado: Creation and design

 Tanjiro Kamado originates from Koyoharu Gotouge's ideas involving a one-shot with Japanese motifs.
-Tatsuhiko Katayama, their editor, was worried about the one-shot crusade being too dark for the young demographic and asked Gotouge if they could write another type of the main character who would be "brighter".
+Tatsuhiko Katayama, their editor at Shueisha, was worried about the one-shot crusade being too dark for the young demographic and asked Gotouge if they could write another type of the main character who would be "brighter".
 Gotouge has cited issues in the making of the character due to the contrast he has with the dark narrative.
 For the release of the manga's seventh chapter, Gotouge drew a cover of Tanjiro wielding his sword while smiling.
 However, due to the contrasting aesthetics the manga had, they discarded the drawing and instead drew a similar design with Tanjiro having a serious expression.

 In the initial design, Tanjiro did not have a scar or wear earrings, but in the end, they felt these features accentuated the character.
 In the making of the cast, Tanjiro had four supporting characters who would balance each other due to their different skills.
 The editor commented about Tanjiro, "[He] is a type of male main character that you don't see much.
 He's so kind.
 He has Nezuko, so he's coming from this position where he can't just say all demons are absolute evil.
 He's in the gray zone."
-Tanjiro's design was also influenced by Gotouge's editor: he suggested giving Tanjiro a facial scar in his forehead inspired by Himura Kenshin from Nobuhiro Watsuki's manga Rurouni Kenshin while also giving him earrings to balance how androgynous he would look.
+Tanjiro's design was also influenced by Gotouge's editor; he felt that there was no impact in his appearance and wanted something that would make him stand out, like the scar of Himura Kenshin from Nobuhiro Watsuki's manga Rurouni Kenshin.
+Katayama commented that the earrings were "a little feminine", but that they accentuated his character.

 Yuma Takahashi, the producer behind the adaptation of the manga said he enjoyed Tanjiro's role in the manga, making him engaged in reading the series.
-For how Tanjiro's Water Breathing was portrayed, Ufotable received inspiration from Katsushika Hokusai's ukiyo-e style.
+For how Tanjiro's Water Breathing was portrayed, Ufotable received inspiration from Hokusai's ukiyo-e style.
 The first fight scene between Tanjiro and Giyu was also carefully animated to give viewers an appealing choreography.
 Tanjiro's water-based techniques were created using a mix between hand-drawn animation and CGI, while his battle against Rui was one of the most worked scenes in the making.
 Takahashi also said that Tanjiro is his most relatable character from the series due to how his constant hard work inspires him.
-The anime uses an insert theme song titled "Kamado Tanjiro no Uta" It expresses the determination of the Tanjiro, who stands up from despair and struggles to protect his younger sister.
+The anime uses an insert theme song titled "Kamado Tanjiro no Uta," expressing his determination to stand up from despair and protect his younger sister.

 When the anime series premiered in China, Tanjiro's design was slightly altered.
-Due to his piercings having Rising Sun style elements, it was feared it would offend the Mainland leading to brief retouches to them.
+Due to his hanafuda earrings having Rising Sun-style elements, it was feared it would offend the Mainland leading to brief retouches to them.